Upper Coomera, Queensland: Community

 The Upper Coomera Community Centre is located on Reserve Road and contains the office of Councillor Donna Gates, Customer Service Office, Aquatic Centre, and Upper Coomera Branch Library.
 The community centre opened on 14 June 2013.
 The Upper Coomera Branch Library opened in April 2013 and is the newest branch of the Gold Coast libraries.

 The Upper Coomera School of Arts was established in 1896.
 It is used for public meetings and other community purposes.

 Retail

 Upper Coomera has several shopping venues, the main ones being Coomera City Centre, Coomera Grand Shopping Centre and The Hub at the junction of Days Road and Old Coach Road.

-Nearby major shopping centres include Westfield Coomera, Westfield Helensvale, Robina Town Centre, Pacific Fair Shopping Centre, Harbour Town Shopping Centre and Australia Fair Shopping Centre.
-The Westfield Coomera shopping centre in the neighbouring suburb of Coomera is a new addition to the local area.
+Nearby major shopping centres include Westfield Coomera, Westfield Helensvale, Robina Town Centre, Pacific Fair, Harbour Town Shopping Centre and Australia Fair.
+Westfield Coomera in the neighbouring suburb of Coomera is a new addition to the local area.

 Public transport

-Upper Coomera is well serviced by a variety of bus routes provided by Surfside Bus Lines and operated by Translink.
+Upper Coomera is well serviced by a variety of bus routes operated by Kinetic Gold Coast.
 There is also a train station on Foxwell Road in the neighbouring suburb of Coomera.